360° Product Photography - Content Formats and Production

 Many automated equipment manufacturers offer lightweight machinery and promise the same functionality as others.
 Some might even be decent machines for single-purpose use, but they compromise durability for a lower manufacturing cost.
 These solutions then break down quicker, and require regular service with use over longer periods of time.

-Take for example some car turntable manufacturers.
+Take for example some motorized, car turntables for 360-degree automotive photography.
 There are many car turntables on the market weighing at or below 1000 kg, with aluminum components and lightweight materials.
 These are fine if looking for a turntable only for a trade show.
 But, if you need to photograph 10, 20, or even 100s of cars, your business demands a more heavy-duty solution.
 The more reliable the construction, the less need there will be for service or replacement.

 This is why machines like PhotoRobot’s Carousel 5000 consist of only the highest quality machining and components.
 It weighs more than lightweight solutions at 1,500 kg, but it delivers in long-term durability and reliability.
 Every part is highly resistant to wear and tear, and the flooring is easy to both maintain and service.